Find Affordable College Courses

 Kingston, RI

-University of Rhode Island ranked #12 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the New England Region list.
+With a ranking of #12, University of Rhode Island did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
 URI is a fairly large public school located in the large suburb of Kingston.

 Of the 108 students majoring in visual and performing arts at URI, 56% are male and 44% are female.